GChristensen/posts/_posts/2020-07-04-understanding-the-reality-of-the-hard-problem-of-consciousness.md

 mentioned above, such entities may also be just relations between the "atomic" elements of our hypothetical neuronal grid.
 They are real in the sense that the automata of the brain can react to them.

 How this grid is constructed?
-What entities may exist there?
+Which entities may exist there?
 These are the questions for future researchers.
 Judging from the pattern of neuronal connections, for example, in the [visual area](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4912377/), and from the nature of qualia, the space defined by this grid may be not just 3-dimensional.
 Qualia may be projections of some hyper-dimensional objects.
 Note